ComNets-Bremen/OPS/res/info/FAQ.md

 ## Must the given OMNeT++ and INET versions be used?

-- Description: There are a many OMNeT++ and INET versions available to download.
+- Description: There are many OMNeT++ and INET versions available to download.
 The versions that are mentioned are not the latest or you require an older version of INET because of a certain feature available there.

 - Solution: We have developed, tested and run the OPS models using only the given versions of OMNeT++ and INET.
 You are on your own if you decide to use other versions.
 Having said that, we like to mention - you are encouraged to try out newer versions and tell us if there are problems.
 Even better - if you can find fixes for these problems and inform us, we will be very glad to publish them and acknowledge you.